 <?=template_footer()?>

 The above code is the template for the delete page.
-If we navigate to the index page and click the trash icon next to one of our polls, we'll see something like the following:
+If we navigate to the index page and select the trash icon next to one of our polls, it will resemble the following:

 PHP Poll Delete